 Research can help uncover scholarship and grant options you may qualify for based on your accomplishments, background, and interests.
 To make the most out of your scholarship search, consider:

-Visit career services – Talking to high school guidance counselors, college admissions offices and resource centers, teachers, community members, and friends to help point you in the direction of scholarships or grants that you may qualify for based on eligibility requirements.
+Visit career services – Talk to high school guidance counselors, college admissions offices and resource centers, teachers, community members, and friends to help point you in the direction of scholarships or grants that you may qualify for based on eligibility requirements.

 Search for scholarships online – Tuition Funding Sources is an online scholarship resource designed to help students gain access to over 7 million scholarships totaling more than $41 billion.